Skip to main content

 Permission Denied

-If you get permission errors:
+If you get permission errors, install to your user directory:

 mkdir -p ~/.local/bin